 Bojnice Castle hosts a Festival every year - the International Festival of Ghosts and Spirits.

-Of course there is a legend connected with the castle, oh which i have heard several versions in varying detail.
+There is a legend connected with the castle, oh which i have heard several versions in varying detail.

 Generally, the knight that owned the castle was a good man and a brave warrior.
 The evil plotters accused his beautiful wife of infidelity while the knight was away in battle.
 The knight ordered the Lady to jump from the castle's highest tower with their newborn child.
 If she lived she was innocent.
 The Lady jumped and was carried up and away, proving her innocence.
 The accusers went up in a puff of smoke.The Black Lady of Bojnice is said to haunt the castle, wondering the halls of the castle wearing black or appearing as a strange shadow.